curbengh/curbengh.github.io/source/_posts/dedup-array-object-javascript.md

 ]
 ```

-Finally, we loop through each element to convert it back to object:
+Finally, we loop through each element to convert it back to an array of objects:

 ``` js
 const stepFour = stepThree.map(([name, item]) => {